Master of Philosophy in Childhood Studies

 Restricted admission: Yes.
 Approx. 20 places.

-Application deadline: 15 April (Norwegian/Nordic applicants), 1 December (International applicants and Norwegian applicants with a non-Nordic/non-Norwegian degree)
+Application deadline: 15 April (Norwegian/Nordic applicants with Norwegian/Nordic degrees), 15 January (International applicants) 1 March (Norwegian applicants with a non-Nordic/non-Norwegian degree)

 Department: Norwegian Centre for Child Research

 Faculty: The Faculty of Social Sciences and Technology Management